6 Hip-Opening Stretches To Do During Pregnancy - Baby Chick

 3. Stay in this position if this is enough of a stretch for the backs of your legs, or walk your hands out in front of you.

-• You could reduce your joint range of motion.
+• You could reduce your joint range of motion.19

-• You could make your muscles short and tight, so they function less efficiently.
+• You could make your muscles short and tight so they function less efficiently.14

-• It can lead to spinal misalignment, which can cause mild to severe back pain and can cause specific muscle groups to tighten.
-Over time, spinal misalignment can distort the shapes of major muscle groups.
+• It can lead to spinal misalignment, which can cause mild to severe back pain and lead specific muscle groups to tighten.21 Over time, spinal misalignment can distort the shapes of major muscle groups.

-Other benefits of doing hip-opening stretches during pregnancy are:
+Here are some other benefits of doing hip-opening stretches during pregnancy:

-• It helps bring oxygenated blood into your muscles to give you more energy and help flush out toxins and lactic acid, so you’ll experience less muscle soreness.
+• It helps bring oxygenated blood into your muscles to give you more energy and help flush out toxins and lactic acid, so you’ll experience less muscle soreness.10,13,17

-• If done correctly with deep breathing, stretching also helps bring more oxygen to your baby to help them grow.
+• If done correctly with deep breathing, stretching also helps bring more oxygen to your baby to help them grow.13

-• It helps keep you loose, calm, and relaxed.
+• It helps keep you loose, calm, and relaxed.3

-• Stretching before and after exercise prevents injury and sore muscles.
+• Stretching before and after exercise might prevent injury and sore muscles (though there’s some debate about this).14,15,16

-• It helps to relieve physical and mental tension.
+• It helps relieve physical and mental tension.6,18

-• It helps to lengthen your muscles to enhance your flexibility permanently.
+• It helps lengthen your muscles to enhance your flexibility permanently.

-• Stretching regularly helps to lubricate your joints, so they move smoothly and without pain.
+• Stretching regularly helps lubricate your joints so they move smoothly and without pain.19,20

-• Stretching regularly gives you greater freedom of movement.
+• Stretching regularly gives you greater freedom of movement.16

 • It helps counterbalance the biochemical effects that pregnancy can have on your body.